 This module aims to provide participants with a firm foundation to attain senior levels of management in healthcare.
 It has been designed in line with leadership competency framework for frontline professionals who pursue a goal to manage service changes at their workplace.
 It also introduces the entrepreneurial concept to help participants understand the roles of an effective healthcare leader.
 Senior executives from publicly listed companies and private healthcare sector will be invited to share management skills in service delivery and operations.

 Programme Duration and Commencement Date

-Weekday evenings in 7 months, starting from mid-May 2020
+Weekday evenings in 7 months

 (Tentatively Fridays evening and occasional full day on Saturday for workshop)

 Applicants should have:

 a) (i) a health-related bachelor’s degree awarded by a recognized institution;

 b) five years of full-time clinical work experience at hospital, medical centres and health institutions with multidisciplinary staff.

 Applicants not meeting the standard set of criteria for admission will be assessed on individual merit if he or she has at least 10 years of relevant health-related experience in recognized institutions.

 HK$150 (Non-refundable)Course Fee